 Aim 4.
 Elucidate the spatiotemporal regulation of 3D genome organization and function in human cells.

 Overall strategy.
 During development and refinement of our mapping technologies, we expect to produce substantial volumes of high-quality 3D genome mapping data by ChIA-PET and RICh-PET.
 In parallel and in concert with our technology development efforts, we will take a phased approach to producing high-quality 3D genome mapping data from established human cell lines representing major development/differentiation lineages, i.e., embryonic, endoderm, mesoderm and ectoderm cells, and primary human immune cells derived from blood.
-We will also generate corresponding transcriptomic and epigenomic datasets from these cell samples.
+In addition, we will also generate corresponding transcriptomic and epigenomic datasets from these cell samples.
 Such data, along with the integration of existing ENCODE and GWAS datasets will provide thorough functional annotation to the 3D models predicted from the ChIA-PET data.
 In the initial phase (year 1), we will rigorously validate technical parameters such as reproducibility, sensitivity and specificity in cell lines and will produce pilot 3D genome maps.
 In collaboration with other 4DN groups, we will establish data quality and analysis standards.
 With our technology improvements in place, including the use of smaller numbers (105-106) of cells for 3D genome mapping, we will then start (year 2-3) to analyze primary hematopoietic cells of the human immune system.
 The mapping data generated from these experiments would reflect systematic spatiotemporal changes of 3D genomes over large, medium and fine time scales, so as to facilitate 4D nucleome studies.

 BIBLIOGRAPHY AND REFERENCES CITED